Books on Activism

 Understanding the "new" black

-Pentecostal activism: lessons from ecumenical urban ministries in Boston - Sociology of
+Pentecostal activism: lessons from ecumenical urban ministries in Boston -

 Religion, Spring, 1999 by Omar M. McRoberts